The Ultimate Guide to Growing Astilbe Shade Flowers

 • Pests: Although astilbe are incredibly pest and disease resistant, occasional problems may occur.
 Insects like aphids or spider mites can cause damage to the leaves, leading to browning.
 Inspect the plant for pests and treat accordingly.

-Size: 1 - 4 feet high, depending on cultivar
+Mature size:1 - 4 feet high, depending on the variety

 Deer resistant: Yes